bluesky/tiled/tiled_mcp/README.md

 # Tiled MCP Server

-An MCP (Model Context Protocol) server that exposes the Tiled API to Claude Code, enabling AI-assisted data exploration and analysis.
+An MCP (Model Context Protocol) server that exposes the Tiled API to AI coding agents, enabling AI-assisted data exploration and analysis.

 ## Installation